-Spill Response Kits will be available near (within 200 m) any areas where chemicals are stored and used on site, including near all bulk fuel berms and smaller fuel tanks.
-Spill response kits will be easily accessible for personnel responding to a spill.
-As project activities evolve and new locations of chemical storage and use are identified new spill kits will be added as needed, and all active construction areas where equipment is operating will also have a spill kit located within 200 m.
+Spill Response Kits will be available near (within 200 m) areas where chemicals are stored and used on site, including near all bulk fuel berms and smaller fuel tanks.
+Spill response kits will be accessible for personnel responding to a spill.
+As mine activities evolve, and new locations of chemical storage and use are identified new spill kits will be added as needed.
+Active construction areas where equipment is operating will also have a spill kit located within 200 m.